About usMō mātou

-The Science for Technological Innovation Challenge (SfTI) launched in 2015.
-One of 11 National Science Challenges, SfTI is a 10-year, multi-million dollar Government investment whose mission is to grow a high-tech New Zealand economy via the physical sciences and engineering.
+The Science for Technological Innovation Challenge (SfTI) launched in 2015, is one of 11 National Science Challenges.
+SfTI is a 10-year (2014-24), multi-million dollar Government investment whose mission is to grow a hi-tech New Zealand economy via the physical sciences and engineering.